SnceGroup/grunt-config-for-websites/README.md

-#Grunt config for websites
+# Grunt config for websites

 Grunt configuration for websites front end development.
-The configuration is tailored to work with or without *Foundations for websites*, *Symfony* and *eZ Publish*.

-##Requirements
+The configuration can be used for any kind of front end project.
+It has some settings to best work with [Foundation for Sites 6](http://foundation.zurb.com) and/or [Symfony](https://symfony.com) (or any Symfony based project like [eZ Platform](http://ezplatform.com)).

+## Requirements
-These are the requirements of the host machine.
-The guide is intended for Mac OS X users.
+Requirements of the host machine.

  - [Node.js](http://nodejs.org): use the installer provided on the Node.js website
  - [npm](https://www.npmjs.com): `[sudo] npm install -g npm`
  - [Bower](http://bower.io): `[sudo] npm install -g bower`
  - [Grunt](http://gruntjs.com) CLI: `[sudo] npm install -g grunt-cli`
- - (optional) [Foundation](http://foundation.zurb.com) CLI: `gem install foundation`

-##Installation

-###With Foundation
+## Installation

+### With Foundation for Sites 6

- - Create Foundation project: `foundation new project_name --libsass`
+ - Create a Foundation project: `git clone https://github.com/zurb/foundation-sites-template projectname`
- - If you're using Symfony (or eZ Publish), move the project folder in the Symfony root.
+ - If you're using Symfony, move the project folder in the Symfony root.
 Rename it as `tpl`
- - Delete `Gruntfile.js` and `package.json`.
-If present, delete the `node_modules` folder
+ - Delete `gulpfile.js` and `package.json`
- - Copy and paste all grunt configuration files in the project.
-Don't override the `sass` folder
+ - Copy and paste all grunt configuration files in the project except for the `sass` folder
+ - Move `js/app.js` into `script` folder
+ - Install Bower packages: `[sudo] bower install`
  - Install Node.js modules: `[sudo] npm install`

-###Without Foundation
+### Without Foundation for Sites 6

  - Download grunt configuration
- - If you're using Symfony (or eZ Publish), move the configuration folder in the Symfony root.
+ - If you're using Symfony, move the configuration folder in the Symfony root.
 Rename it as `tpl`
  - Install Node.js modules: `[sudo] npm install`

-##Settings

-##Credits
+## Credits
 Ballicons 2 icons released under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/) by [Pixel Buddha](http://pixelbuddha.net/)